CASA III: CASA for Scholars

 1. US citizen, national, or permanent resident

-2. Faculty/scholars currently employed full-time in a U.S. institution of higher education, teaching or doing research on the Middle East and North Africa region.
+2. Faculty/scholars and postdoctoral fellows currently employed full-time in a U.S. institution of higher education, teaching or doing research on the Middle East and North Africa region.

 What Does the Fellowship Cover?